 Duration: 4 years

 Introducing MA Chinese and History

-Work in history takes the form of interaction with the evidence in primary form and through sceptical reading of a wide body of historical writing.
+Work in history takes the form of interaction with evidence in primary form and through critical reading of a wide body of historical writing.

-The Edinburgh experience is distinctive for the range of historical themes, chronological periods and geographical areas which can be studied using a variety of different intellectual approaches to the past.
+The Edinburgh experience is distinctive for its range of historical themes, chronological periods and geographical areas.
+You can choose from courses covering:

 You will study Chinese 1, an introduction to modern spoken and written Chinese.